 Inspection

-This department is responsible for the evaluation and SFDA GMP certification of the drug manufacturers.
-Applicant should expect a mandatory GMP licensing for all drug, health, herbal, and veterinary manufacturers.
-This will include a site inspection by SFDA inspectors and payment of the inspection fees.
+The inspection department is responsible for evaluating, inspecting, and granting the SFDA GMP approval for drug manufacturers.
+Applicants should expect mandatory GMP licensing for all drug, health, herbal, and veterinary manufacturers.
+The licensing process includes a physical site inspection by SFDA inspectors and payment of the inspection fees.

 Testing (SFDA LAB)

-During the SFDA drug registration, you should expect a request for samples for analysis.
-Sometimes, you may be able to waive this request to a later stage where the analysis is delayed so it will be performed on the first batch arriving to the Saudi market.
+During the SFDA drug registration, you should expect a request for analysis samples and reference standards.
+Sometimes, you may be able to waive this request until the arrival of the first commercial batch to the Saudi market.

 - Lab analysis